K. V. Dominic: Literary career

-Dominic has published 47 books including seven books of English poems, one each translated book of poetry in Hindi, French, Bengali, Tamil, Malayalam and Gujarati and 6 short story collections, three in English and one each in French, Malayalam and Bengali.
+Dominic has published 52 books including eight books of English poems, one each translated book of poetry in Hindi, French, Bengali, Tamil, Malayalam and Gujarati and 8 short story collections, four in English and one each in French, Hindi, Malayalam and Bengali.
 His poems feature in the anthology, The Dance of the Peacock: An Anthology of English Poetry from India, published by Hidden Brook Press, Canada.
 His research papers, poems, short stories, book reviews, one act plays etc. have been published in innumerable international refereed journal issues and edited anthologies.
-He has organized nine national/international literary conferences in various universities and colleges in India and participated in countless conferences, workshops, seminars, symposiums in India and abroad.
+There are five critical books on his poetry and one on his short stories.
+He has organized ten national/international literary conferences in various universities and colleges in India and participated in countless conferences, workshops, seminars, symposiums in India and abroad.
+As an editor of two international refereed biannual research journals in English language and literature, he is an expert in research methodology and documentation style and has conducted innumerable workshops on research methodology in different parts of India and abroad.
 Dominic's poetry has been studied by scholars and writers from India and abroad.

 A complete collection of K. V. Dominic's poems was published by Modern History Press, Ann Arbor, USA in 2016.
 His poetry has been researched for PhD Degree.